 If you are concerned about attending lectures in English, Warwick has compiled a learning resource CD of lectures to help you improve your academic listening, note-taking and overall confidence.
 See the Ease website for further information.

 For other nationalities information is provided about equivalences on the International Pages website.

 It may be necessary to seek medical advice when the Health Centre, or your local GP practise is closed.
 Each GP practise will have an 'out of hours' emergency contact number.
 You can phone 111 for a 24 hour helpline which can offer medical advice for problems which you do not think require immediate discussion with the doctor.
 However for emergencies phone for an ambulance.

 In an emergency on campus, 999 calls are routed via the University exchange so that Security staff can guide emergency vehicles to the correct location.
 Mobile phone users should ring the Main Gate (024 7652 2222).
 If a mobile phone is used to contact the emergency services directly, please ensure that University Security is alerted as soon as possible.

 Pharmacists in the UK dispense medicines that your GP prescribes.
-The cost of a prescription is £8.20.
-You can also buy many non-prescription drugs such as pain-killers and throat lozenges at a Pharmacy (also known as a Chemist) and the staff offer advice on minor ailments, pregnancy testing and emergency contraception.
+You will have to pay for your prescription medicine.
+Please check with your local pharmacy.
 It is worth noting that antibiotics are not sold over the counter at pharmacies, you will have to see a doctor to get a prescription before obtaining these.
 If you have a minor condition, it is often quicker to seek advice from Pharmacy staff instead of seeing a GP.
 The nearest pharmacy to campus is Boots in Cannon Park.
-Students who have to pay for prescriptions may be entitled to seek help with